top of page

 1. Get your ground school done.

 We highly recommend the Gleim Aviation Seaplane Add-on Rating Course for only $35.99.GLEIM SARC.
-Your other option is to Buy & Read Notes of a Seaplane Instructor by Burke Mees:Order from ASA, Aircraft Spruce, or Lake & Air.
+Your other option is to Buy & Read Notes of a Seaplane Instructor by Burke Mees:Order from ASA, Aircraft Spruce, or Amazon.

 2. Print & Read all of the The AirCam Training Guide (click here)

-3. Become familiar with the appropriate FAA Airman Certification Standards for either the Commercial rating being sought.
+3. Become familiar with the appropriate FAA Airman Certification Standards for either the Private or Commercial rating being sought.

 3. Contact WaterWings to arrange an appointment.